-You can format your internal links (e.g. make the link bold, italicized, add color, etc …) using the format buttons in your WordPress visual content editor menu (< there’s that internal link again! :)) …
+You can format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …

-(You can format hyperlinks if you want to catch your readers’ attention)
+(Format your hyperlinks if you want to catch your visitors’ attention)

-No tutorial on adding links to content would be complete without showing you how to remove links that you no longer want, so let’s cover this topic right now.
+No tutorial on adding links to WordPress content is complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.

-To delete a hyperlink from your pages or posts, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating box or the ‘Remove link’ icon on the content editor menu as shown below
+To delete a link from your content, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ icon on the editor menu as shown below

 Your link will be removed …

-So far, we have looked at how to create internal links to content manually using the inline linking function.
+So far, we have looked at how to create internal links to content manually using the WordPress linking tool.

-Are there any plugins for WordPress that can automate this work?
+Are there plugins for WordPress that can do this work?

-Yes … Of course!
-As we explain in this article, there are WordPress plugins that can do almost everything you can imagine.
-And if you can’t find a plugin that does what you need, one can be created for you.
+Yes, there are!
+As we explain in this article, there are plugins that can do almost everything you can imagine.
+And if you can’t find a plugin that does what you want, one can be created for you.

-Also, depending on the type of WordPress theme installed on your site, you can get additional SEO benefits from internal linking features such as:
+Also, depending on the kind of plugins and themes installed on your website or blog, you can benefit from additional internal linking features such as:

 - Related posts

-In another article, we’ll discuss additional content linking strategies in WordPress, examine the pros and cons of automating links in WordPress, and look at a few plugins that can help you create internal links automatically on your site.
+In another article, we’ll discuss additional types of linking content in WordPress, examine the benefits and challenges of automating links in WordPress, and look at various plugins you can check out for creating internal content links automatically.

-Congratulations … now you know how to easily create internal links to content in WordPress.
+Congratulations … now you know how to easily link content in your WordPress pages and posts.

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie